 WARLOC also contains virtual workstation nodes that allow up to 30 simultaneous interactive desktops.
 This means that WARLOC can mimic an entire engineering computer lab all by itself, allowing students to have remote access to state-of-the-art workstations.

-Students of any discipline can come into this particular research center and utilize the [Wilkes Accelerated Research Learning and Outreach Cluster) however they need.Joseph Gubbiotti '20 - System Administrator in the College of Science and Engineering
+Students of any discipline can come into this particular research center and utilize the [Wilkes Accelerated Research Learning and Outreach Cluster) however they need.Joseph Gubbiotti '20 - Wilkes University System Administrator

 Wilkes University received a Major Research Instrumentation award from the National Science Foundation.
 Totaling over $486,000, the award will help Wilkes acquire a high-performance computer cluster, a state-of-the-art tool that supports student-faculty research across a variety of science, engineering and mathematics disciplines.